 - Forget mango salad and try som tum instead — a spicy salad made from unripened green papaya.

 - Pad see ew is a popular street fare in Bangkok, and if you’re looking to try a noodle other than pad thai, this is a good place to start.
 Cooking thick flat noodles in a hot work imparts a charred smoky taste you’ll want more and more of.

 - Nam tok is the Thai word for waterfall and the name given to a dish which envelopes grilled pieces of pork and its residue juices with lemon, chilli, aromatic mint, fish sauce and toasted rice.

 The dos and don’ts: important notes on food etiquette in Thailand

 Because of its cultural role in Thailand, there’s more to eating the country’s cuisine than chewing.
-If you’re lucky enough to find yourself at a table laden with delicious food and a Thai host, keep these handy tips in mind!
+Keep these handy tips in mind!

 - It’s customary to only add small amounts of food to your plate, but you can refill your plate as many times are you like until you’re satisfied — just leave enough in the serving dishes for others!
 Add a couple of spoonfuls from every dish along with sauce for some rice.

 - Don’t use your left hand to eat or handle serving utensils, in Thai culture, this is a faux pas because the left is considered dirty.

 - Don’t ask for chopsticks, as they are only used when noodle dishes are served on their own.